 2. The sensation of hitting your head against a brick wall for six hours.

 Before I go on, let me just say that I don’t give a flying fuck about how good the visual novel is or isn’t.
 I don’t care what purpose this anime serves to it, whether to be some sort of adaptation, if you can even call it that, or just a teaser meant to advertise it, whatever.
 I’m just reviewing the anime the same way I review any other anime: like a little dickbag who isn’t good at anything els--I mean, independent of any other source material.
-I did not at all write a Shokugeki review comparing it to the manga to contradict myself.
+I did not at all write a Shokugeki review comparing it to the manga to contradict myself and then delete it out of embarrassment.

 So if you’re not very familiar with Key’s works, here’s how they generally go: The MC is an everyday normal guy with just enough wit to keep him from being 100% beta, but not enough substance to put him above the level of a general self-insert.
 He goes to a weird school filled with even weirder people (mostly overly-designed cutesy girls) with some maddeningly strange characteristics.
 Various shenanigans occur for a few episodes until the plot finally comes in, or maybe there’s one to begin with but doesn’t have much of a focus yet.